 In March 2016, our 21-month-old son, Cade, started randomly crossing his eyes.
 Within a week it escalated from a few times a day to a few times an hour.

 Although the tumor was removed, Cade still needed intense treatment to lessen his chance of relapse.
 He proved throughout his cancer journey that he is a fighter.
-Since his diagnosis in April 2016, he accumulated 10 scars, endured 42 chemotherapy treatments, was rushed to John Hopkins ED at least 10 times, and spent about 80 nights in Hopkins.
-He has also had 6 surgeries, needed 7 blood transfusions, and 3 platelet transfusions.
+Since his diagnosis in April 2016, he accumulated over 10 scars, endured 42 chemotherapy treatments, was rushed to John Hopkins ED at least 10 times, and spent about 100 nights in Hopkins.
+He has also had 15 surgeries, needed seven blood transfusions, and three platelet transfusions.
 Cade threw up more times than we would ever be able to count, he lost weight, lost his hair, had horrible mouth sores, the worst diaper rash, but he kept his loving spirit and smile.

-Today, September 2017, Cade is attending the same preschool his brothers attended, 2 mornings a week.
-He enjoys going to his bothers baseball and soccer games, having playdates with friends, and living the life of a normal, healthy 3-year-old boy.
-His is “all boy”, loves sports, superheroes, dinosaurs, and has a love for all things Mickey Mouse.
+Today, Cade is attending the same preschool his brothers attended, two mornings a week.
+He enjoys going to his bothers’ wrestling matches, soccer, basketball, and baseball games, having playdates with friends, and living the life of a normal, healthy 3-year-old boy.
+He is “all boy”– loves sports, superheroes, dinosaurs, and has a love for all things Mickey Mouse.
 He does have a significant speech delay and some other cognitive delays, but with the many interventions we have in place, we are certain he will catch up with his peers.

 This journey has taught us how valuable life is, to not take a moment for granted, and to look for the positives in negative situations.

 Cade is proudly representing The Children’s Cancer Foundation, Inc. (CCF) and Giant Food as the 2018 Ambassador.